mixja/tinacms.org/content/docs/fields/text.md

   - file: /packages/@tinacms/fields/src/TextField.ts
     details: Shows text field interface and config options
 ---
 The `text` field represents a single line text input.
-It should be used for content values that are short strings: for example, a page title.
+It should be used for content values that are short strings: for example, a page title. a

 ![tinacms-text-field](/img/fields/text.png)